linuxserver/docker-jenkins-builder/readme/plex/README.md

 <a href="https://linuxserver.io" rel="linuxserver.io">![linuxserver.io](https://raw.githubusercontent.com/linuxserver/docker-templates/master/linuxserver.io/img/linuxserver_medium.png)</a>

 The [LinuxServer.io](https://linuxserver.io) team brings you another container release featuring easy user mapping and community support.
-Find us for support at:
+Find us at:
 * [Discord](https://discord.gg/YWrKVTn) - realtime chat with the community and the team.
 * [Blog](https://blog.linuxserver.io) - all the things you can do with our containers including How-To guides, opinions and much more!
 * [IRC](https://irc.linuxserver.io) - on freenode at `#linuxserver.io`